 It is possible to see all the Hobatere birds on other places as well and the lodge has undergone a change in ownership which does not really dig deep into birding as the previous owners, Steve and Louise Braine, did.
 Since the spot is famous for good birding we could visit it, but alternative birding is possible elsewhere…

-The scenic gravel road takes us into the semi-desert of Damaraland, where we already want to observe the Rüppell’s Korhaan, the Burchell’s Courser and the Benguela Long-billed Lark on the way.
-On the concession area west of Etosha, we can get excellent views and photographs of Violet Wood Hoopoe and Bare-cheeked Babbler can be observed and photographed very well in the mopane trees.
-Rüppell’s Parrots and in summer even Olive Bee-eater can be observed comfortably in the “birdhide” and it is not uncommon to see Little Sparrowhawk hunting or a milky owl in the gigantic Ana trees.
-The special variant of the Damara Red-billed Hornbill and, of course, the Monteiro’s Hornbill are also popular sightings here.
+The scenic gravel road leads us into the semi-desert of Damaraland, where we aim to observe Rüppell’s Korhaan, Burchell’s Courser, and Benguela Long-billed Lark along the way.
+In the concession area west of Etosha, we can get excellent views and photographs of Violet Wood Hoopoe and Bare-cheeked Babbler in the mopane trees.
+Rüppell’s Parrots and, in the summer, even Olive Bee-eaters can be comfortably observed in the “birdhide,” and it’s not unusual to spot a Little Sparrowhawk hunting or a Milky Owl in the gigantic Ana trees.
+The special variant of the Damara Red-billed Hornbill and Monteiro’s Hornbill are also popular sightings here.

 The starlings in the lodge garden are Meves’s Starlings.
-The perfectly camouflaged African Scops Owls can be seen in the trees and it is not uncommon to see Verreaux’s Eagle Owl in daylight.
+The perfectly camouflaged African Scops Owls can be seen in the trees, and it’s not uncommon to spot Verreaux’s Eagle Owls in daylight.

 Day 11 & 12